isaaclyman/bookoscope/README.md

 # Support

-If there's a problem with the app or one of the entries in it, you may [file an issue](https://github.com/isaaclyman/bookoscope/issues).
+If there's a problem with the app, you may [file an issue](https://github.com/isaaclyman/bookoscope/issues).

+If the app doesn't correctly crawl an OPDS endpoint, **please provide one or both of the following:**

+- A direct link to the endpoint and a username and password (if required).
+- The complete XML download of all of the following:
+  - The root OPDS feed
+  - Any other feeds referenced by the root
+  - At least one feed that includes an individual book \<entry> element

 If you'd like me to spend more time on this app (meaning more free features for everyone), simply [sponsor me](https://ko-fi.com/isaaclyman).